auth0/docs/articles/quickstart/spa/vanillajs/05-token-renewal.md

 ---
 title: Token Renewal
-description: This tutorial demonstrates how to add automatic Access Token renewal to an application with Auth0
+description: This tutorial demonstrates how to add automatic access token renewal to an application with Auth0.
 budicon: 448
+github:
+  path: 05-Token-Renewal
 ---

-<%= include('../../../_includes/_package', {
-  org: 'auth0-samples',
-  repo: 'auth0-javascript-samples',
-  path: '05-Token-Renewal'
-}) %>

 <%= include('../_includes/_token_renewal_preamble') %>